No. This is a self-guided paddle. Guests are reminded to turn LEFT at all potential intersections on the river. It is a very easy paddle experience.

 The following items are not allowed on the Weeki Wachee River: alcoholic beverages, pets, inflatable inner tubes, rafts or similar flotation devices (inflatable kayaks or boats that are USCG approved are permitted only after Boating in Florida staff inspection), motorized vessels of any type, styrofoam or glass items, and fireworks.

 Put on protective rain gear (rain poncho is best) and keep on paddling.
-Canoes or kayaks will not be rented during severe weather conditions.
+Paddleboards or kayaks will not be rented during severe weather conditions.

 Yes, after you leave the protected area of Weeki Wachee Springs State Park, which is about 20 minutes after you launch.